ChronoCoders/emotional-chain/replit.md

 This project is a full-stack web application implementing **EmotionalChain**, the world's first emotion-powered blockchain using Proof of Emotion (PoE) consensus.
 The application features a terminal-style interface for interacting with blockchain operations, monitoring network status, and managing validators with biometric data integration.

-**Latest Update (July 30, 2025):** Successfully completed Step 2 of converting from blockchain simulation to real blockchain implementation.
-Now includes comprehensive biometric integration framework with real hardware sensor support, cryptographic authenticity proofs, and anti-spoofing protection.
-All integration tests passing with 100% device connection success rate.
+**Latest Update (July 30, 2025):** Successfully completed Step 3 of converting from blockchain simulation to real blockchain implementation.
+Now features production-ready P2P network architecture with libp2p, distributed Proof of Emotion consensus, Byzantine fault tolerance, and comprehensive peer management.
+The system supports real-time biometric data propagation across decentralized validator nodes.

 ## User Preferences